ComputerScienceHouse/devcade-website/docs/Hardware/installing-dcu.md

 If using UEFI, enter `Advanced Options`, select `Automated Install`, press `e`, and move down to the line that starts with `linux`, and at the end of the line, add `auto url=https://devcade.csh.rit.edu/preseed.txt`.
 Press `^X` to boot.

+## Installation Components

+The preseed file installs the ssh-server, along with the following individual packages: `xinit xterm git build-essential wget openbox compton pulseaudio x11-xserver-utils`

+The devcade launcher runs as an X11 application in Openbox, and runs Compton and pulseaudio.
+There are also some useful build utilities.

+Apart from that, there are a number of auxiliary files:

+- `bashrc-check.sh`: Used to append configuration to `.bashrc`
+- `.env`: Environment variables used for the onboard
+- `rc.xml`: Openbox configuration
+- `update.sh`: Script used to update the onboard
+- `tty1_service_override.conf`: getty systemd service
+- `.xinitrc`: Starts X11 server, loads environment vars, configures display, and launches the onboard!
+- `configure.sh`: Script that installs the Dotnet SDK and all of the above!

 ## Booting the installer

 The installer will grab the preseed file from our website, which will pre-fill many options for you, such as packages to install.
 You can navigate to the preseed url in your browser and read the options used.